elaletovic/events-to-graph/README.md

 The easiest way to run both the service and the ArangoDB graph database isntance is to run `docker-compose up`.
 After ArangoDB instance and the service are set up, the service will start generating events and saving them to the graph database.
 The service will log some info for each step of the process, finishing with `done generating events!`.

+If the build process for the ArangoDB container starts to fail, uncomment the `command: --database.auto-upgrade` line to run the database auto upgrade once.

 If you run the service and the graph database separately, bear in mind that service deletes the database and its data every time the service is started.

 ## Viewing the graph data